Wildlife | Drinking Water | Pets | Weather | Avalanches

 Travelling Safely in the Columbia Mountains

-Mount Revelstoke National Park is a wilderness environment, in one of the most rugged landscapes in the country: the Columbia Mountains.
+Mount Revelstoke and Glacier national parks are wilderness environments, in one of the most rugged landscapes in the country: the Columbia Mountains.
 Many natural hazards exist, but the risk of personal injury can be minimized by taking reasonable precautions.
 Your safety is your personal responsibility.
 Caution and self-reliance are essential, along with a knowledge of natural hazards, experience in avoiding them and successfully dealing with them when they happen.
 Pick trips that reflect your level of ability.
 Ask park staff about trips if you are unsure.

 Columbian ground squirrels can be seen in the meadows at the summit of the mountain. © Parks Canada / J. Woods